 Why You Will Love This Recipe

-– Super easy to make.
-All you need to do is chop fresh tomatoes, basil, and mozzarella, drizzle it with some olive oil or balsamic reduction and you are good to go!
+– Easy All you need to do is chop fresh tomatoes, basil, and mozzarella, drizzle it with some olive oil or balsamic reduction and you are good to go!

 – Add balsamic vinegar or balsamic reduction to the finished dish;

-– Add avocado or replace mozzarella with it for vegan version;
+– Add avocado or replace mozzarella with it for the vegan Caprese salad;

 – Place the salad in between fresh pieces of bread for a Caprese sandwich;

-– Put tomatoes, basil, and mozzarella onto skewers for bite-size salad for a party.
+– Put tomatoes, basil, and mozzarella onto skewers for a bite-size salad for a party.

 How to Make Caprese Salad with Cherry Tomatoes

 Chop up the tomatoes (optional), mozzarella, and basil (optional).

 Place the ingredients onto a plate in layers (mozzarella, tomato, basil) or put them into a bowl and toss with some salt, pepper (optional), and olive oil or balsamic reduction.

 – If you are making this recipe ahead, don’t chop cherry tomatoes ahead of time.
 In fact, you don’t have to chop them at all as they are already bite-size!

 – If you don’t like balsamic vinegar you can use white wine vinegar instead.